sergeydt/backbone-mongoose-crud/README.md

 - [x] Refactor expressJS version
 - [ ] Refactor actionHeroJS version to use the same base as the expressJS version
+- [ ] Refactor file.js, and make an expressJS version
+- [ ] add images effect on file.js

 ## How to use